-- how much you want to contribute\; - where you invest your contributions, you can find more information on the funds available to you online at railwayspensions.co.uk. - when you start and stop making contributions.
+- how much you want to contribute; - where you invest your contributions, you can find more information on the funds available to you online at railwayspensions.co.uk. - when you start and stop making contributions

-You have to take your AVC benefits at the same time as your main Scheme benefits or you could transfer-out your BRASS funds only to another pension arrangement (non-Network Rail).
+You have to take your AVC benefits at the same time as your main Scheme benefits or you could transfer-out your BRASS funds only to another pension arrangement (non Network Rail)

-Generally, you can contribute up to 75% of your taxable earnings to RPS 60 as AVCs through payroll (less normal contributions or SMART reduction).
+Generally you can contribute up to 75% of your taxable earnings to RPS 65 as AVCs through payroll (less normal contributions or SMART reduction).
 You can also pay extra contributions directly to the Scheme by cheque, but you are responsible for reclaiming tax relief (if any) on these payments from HM Revenue and Customs (HMRC).
-See section 10. for details of tax relief allowances.

-\If you are a 'protected person', you can only pay 15% of your annual taxable earnings, including normal Scheme contributions (or SMART reduction).
-If you want to contribute above 15% you can waive part of your protected rights, specifically in respect of future BRASS contributions
+If you are a 'protected person' you can only pay 15% of your annual taxable earnings, including normal Scheme contributions (or SMART reduction).
+If you want to contribute above 15% you can waive part of your protected right, specifically in respect of future BRASS contributions.